fenago/python-networking-sysadmins/development/lab_guides/Lab_7.md

 ![](./images/C13963_07_06.jpg)

-Figure 7.6: The output with the reverse order of the list
+Caption: The output with the reverse order of the list

 Swapping the order of the lists changes the order of the results in the comprehension.
 Now, `x` is initially set to `1`,